theopn/dotfiles/README.md

 - `ideavimrc`: Sorry to disappoint you, but I code in Java sometimes
 - `neofetch.conf`: It includes a prompt inspired by "insert name" from [Neofetch Themes](https://github.com/Chick2D/neofetch-themes)

-## macOS Tiling WM Setup -- Yabai, Skhd, Sketchybar
+## macOS Tiling WM Setup

-I use these three tools to make a Tokyo-Night-themed tiling WM setup for my macOS environment.
+I use these [Yabai](https://github.com/koekeishiya/yabai), [Skhd](https://github.com/koekeishiya/skhd), and [Sketchybar](https://github.com/FelixKratz/SketchyBar) to make a Tokyo-Night-themed tiling WM setup for my macOS environment.

 To install, first, modify the macOS settings as follows: